Marilyn Hall Patel

-Marilyn Hall Patel (born 1938) is a former United States district judge of the United States District Court for the Northern District of California.
-Patel is Indian-American, hailing from the famous Mumbai Patel family.
+Marilyn Hall Patel (born September 2, 1938) is a former United States district judge of the United States District Court for the Northern District of California.

 Education and career

 Patel was born Marilyn Hall in 1938, in Amsterdam, New York.
 She received a Bachelor of Arts degree in 1959 from Wheaton College and a Juris Doctor in 1963 from Fordham University School of Law.
 She worked in private practice in New York City from 1963 to 1967.
 She was an attorney with the Immigration and Naturalization Service of the United States Department of Justice in San Francisco, California from 1967 to 1971.
 She worked in private practice in San Francisco from 1971 to 1976.
 During this time she was counsel for the National Organization for Women and was a member of the NOW Legal Defense and Education Fund's Board of Directors.
 She was an adjunct professor of law at the University of California, Hastings College of the Law from 1974 to 1976.
 She was a judge of the Oakland-Piedmont Municipal Court in California from 1976 to 1980.